kefirfromperm/kefirbb/README.md

 Support
 -------
 You can report bugs at [GitHub Issues](https://github.com/kefirfromperm/kefirbb/issues).
-You also can ask me questions by email kefirfromperm@gmail.com.
+Also you can ask me questions by email kefirfromperm@gmail.com.

 Donation
 ------------